 NCHENZ meeting with the Ministry of Justice (MOJ), February 2017:

 NCHENZ representatives met with MOJ staff in Wellington to discuss the issue of home educators and jury service.
-Some of the main points raised with them may also be useful in preparing your own application for excusal, and were:
+Some of the main points raised with them may also be useful in preparing your own application for excusal:

 - Most home educators believe strongly in civic and community responsibility and duty.
 Many home educators serve their communities in various ways, as they are able, and if summonsed for jury duty would be happy to serve if at all possible.
 However, their duties as home educators and their individual situations sometimes make this difficult or impossible without undue hardship.